Hiking Camp Mercier - panoramic view

 Yes

-Yes, Camp Mercier is rated as an Easy trail, making it accessible for beginners and hikers of all experience levels.
-The 25 km distance with 800 m elevation gain is manageable for those starting their hiking journey.
+Yes, Camp Mercier is rated as an Easy difficulty trail, making it suitable for beginners and hikers of all experience levels.
+The 25 km distance with 800 m elevation gain is manageable for those new to hiking.

 The estimated hiking time for Camp Mercier is 2h30.
 Actual duration may vary depending on your pace, fitness level, and how long you spend enjoying the scenery.

-Yes, there is an access fee to use the Camp Mercier trails.
+Yes, there is an access fee to hike Camp Mercier.
 Additionally, parking is not free.
-Check current rates and payment options when you arrive at the trailhead.
+Check current rates with the Laurentides Wildlife Reserve before your visit.

-Camp Mercier offers parking, a reception pavilion, restaurant, toilet facilities, picnic tables, a refuge, and lodging options.
-These amenities make it convenient for a full day of hiking or an overnight stay.
+Camp Mercier offers parking, a reception pavilion, restaurant, toilet facilities, picnic tables, refuge, and lodging options.
+These amenities make it convenient for a full day or overnight visit.

 Didn't find your answer?